 Verdict

 For action, sports and wildlife photography when you need to swap between a standard field of view and serious telephoto reach for different compositions, there’s always the risk of missing a great shot while you’re changing the lens on your camera body.
-This Tamron for Sony E-mount lens solves the problem with its unusual 50-400mm zoom range, giving you both options in one package.
+This Tamron lens for Sony E-mount and Nikon Z-mount solves the problem with its unusual 50-400mm zoom range, giving you both options in one package.
 It’s quite weighty for standard focal length shooting, at more than a kilogram, but has refined handling, fast autofocus and effective optical stabilization.
 It also delivers impressive image quality at all zoom settings.
 Ultimately, it can replace two separate lenses and is very good value at the price.

 Read more: